 So, we can agree with Porcher that the flourishing of many domesticated animals requires interactions, perhaps even partnership or friendship, with human beings, possibly fostered by work, ‘guaranteeing [humans’] income and [animals’] daily bread’ (Porcher 2009: 167).
 But why restrict meaningful forms of association to labour?
 Even Porcher’s conception of friendship is strained.
 Typically, work and friendship are distinct spheres, even when they overlap.
 It’s often a bad idea to have friends working for you.
-I’m sure there are plenty of exceptions, but friendship thrives in nonhierarchical relationships and work often requires constraints inimical to friendship.
-If the analogy with friendship is to carry any weight anyway, the onus is on Porcher to show that friendship allows, let alone requires, breeding, fattening and slaughtering you, or confining and coercing you to work hard, in order for me to make a living.
+I’m sure there are plenty of exceptions, but friendship thrives in non-hierarchical relationships and work often requires constraints inimical to friendship.
+If the analogy with friendship is to carry any weight anyway, the onus is on Porcher to show that friendship allows, let alone requires, breeding, fattening, and slaughtering you, or confining and coercing you to work hard, in order for me to make a living.
 Now, companionship (as between companion animals and their persons) may be preferable to labour from the perspective of friendship, but one might reply that labour is preferable to companionship from the perspective of agency.
-Indeed, Porcher sometimes reproaches current pet keeping practices for not involving genuine meaningful interactions.
-Pets have to fulfill some form of (pet-specific) work: ‘Without work, however discrete it may be, as with the work of pets, there are no ties’ (Porcher 2017: 120).
+Indeed, Porcher sometimes reproaches current pet-keeping practices for not involving genuine meaningful interactions.
+Pets have to fulfil some form of (pet-specific) work: ‘Without work, however discrete it may be, as with the work of pets, there are no ties’ (Porcher 2017: 120).
 Being a companion is a form of work.
-Moreover, companion animals also provide care work, emotional support, assisted therapy, among other services they fulfill.
-Porcher is right that many existing forms of pet keeping thwart animals’ agency.
+Moreover, companion animals also provide care work, emotional support, assisted therapy, among other services they fulfil.
+Porcher is right that many existing forms of pet-keeping thwart animals’ agency.
 Just because, say, dogs can only be captive does not mean we can’t enhance their dog-like agency (Horowitz 2014).
 The question then becomes: why can’t companionship be sufficient for preserving the link if we can foster agency therein.
-In companionship, including with trained dogs, horses and birds, we find models of meaningful human-animal bonds whereby companions, albeit not equal in abilities, stand in genuinely reciprocal affective relations.
-Gary Varner (2002), for instance, has described a type of relationship with companion animals, such as dogs and horses, dubbed ‘domesticated partnerships,’ which foster the respectful development and exercise of their faculties.
+In companionship, including with trained dogs, horses, and birds, we find models of meaningful human–animal bonds whereby companions, albeit not equal in abilities, stand in genuinely reciprocal affective relations.
+Gary Varner (2002), for instance, has described a type of relationship with companion animals, such as dogs and horses, dubbed ‘domesticated partnerships’, which foster the respectful development and exercise of their faculties.

-Porcher has described symptoms, a diagnosis and a possible cure.
+Porcher has described symptoms, a diagnosis, and a possible cure.
 I have argued that, as it stands, Porcher’s LDHA fails to establish that we have decisive reasons to preserve strenuous work, much less husbandry, much less RKA.
 The next section adduces further reasons to reject LDHA and to consider alternatives.

-3. Husbandry or what?
+Husbandry or What?

 In this section, I review two respects in which Porcher’s account of labour fails to support husbandry: her failure to consider alternatives and her failure to draw the full implications of the idea of animal co-workers.